DeviceIoControl/Win32-GUI-Windows-Framework/README.md

 ## Upcoming features

-- Drag and Drop for interactive in-window objects...
+- Drag and Drop for interactive in-window objects.
 - Persistant storage for GUI Drag and Drop layout (You can save the layout of a GUI created using the Drag and Drop feature).
-- Add Keyboard event support
+- Add Keyboard event support.
+- Add support for Menus (including drop-down menus).
+- Add support for coping data to the clipboard.
 - Support for custom Window Themes.
 - Support for high performance font rendering (Direct2D).
 - Video player & Audio player class will support for playing media directly from memory.